lucascavatoni/VR-Museum/README.md

 3D model construction of Arsene Satellite (the red one)

 - **Lucas Cavatoni (me)** :
-VR implementation in Unity & video
+VR implementation in Unity & video (DaVinci Resolve)